-Ownership of the La Higuera IOCG Property (as defined herein) was consolidated over the period 2017 to 2020 by two outright acquisitions for 100% ownership and two 100% purchase option agreements, as follows:
+Ownership of the La Higuera IOCG Property (as defined herein) was consolidated over the period 2015 to 2023 by two outright acquisitions for 100% ownership, two 100% purchase option agreements, and submission of applications for exploration tenure over open ground, as follows:

-- (i) Caballo Blanco: 100% ownership of the Caballo Blanco licences acquired from a private Chilean entity in 2015, for a payment of US \$43,750 and a 1% NSR royalty. - (ii) Gaby-Totito: purchase option for 100% of the Gaby-Totito licences acquired in 2019 for consideration of a US \$100,000 upfront payment, US \$180,000 in option extension payments; staged exploration levy payments (5% of exploration expenditures during the option period up to a cumulative total of US \$500,000) and US \$2,000,000 in option payments (US \$250,000 paid) over a 7.5 year period to exercise the option (the "Gaby-Totito Option"). - (iii) Don Baucha: purchase option for 100% of the Don Baucha licences in 2019 for consideration of US \$225,000 over three years which has been fully paid with the option exercised in 2022. - (iv) Benja & Blanco: 100% ownership of the Benja & Blanco licences from a TSXV-listed entity in 2020 in return for a 1% NSR royalty.
+- (i) Caballo Blanco: 100% ownership of the Caballo Blanco licences acquired from a private Chilean entity in 2015, for a payment of US \$43,750 and a 1% NSR royalty. - (ii) Gaby-Totito: purchase option for 100% of the Gaby-Totito licences acquired in 2019 for consideration of a US \$100,000 upfront payment, US \$180,000 in option extension payments; staged exploration levy payments (5% of exploration expenditures during the option period up to a cumulative total of US \$500,000) and initially US \$2,000,000 in option payments over a 7.5 year period to exercise the option (the "Gaby-Totito Option").
+Following renegotiation of the Gaby-Totito Option agreement, and payments totalling US \$730,000, the Company will be required to pay the remaining option payment of US \$1,550,000 by September 15, 2026 to exercise the Gaby-Totito Option.
+During the option period, the Company makes sixmonthly exploration levy payments equal to 5% of expenditure incurred on the Gaby-Totito property during the preceding 6-month period. - (iii) Don Baucha: purchase option for 100% of the Don Baucha licences in 2019 for consideration of US \$225,000 over three years which has been fully paid with the option exercised in 2022. - (iv) Benja & Blanco: 100% ownership of the Benja & Blanco licences from a TSXV-listed entity in 2020 in return for granting the seller a 1% NSR royalty. - (v) The acquisition of four exploration licences covering 800 hectares, during the period 2020-2023.